-There is nothing worse than having a dog that suffers from severe motion sickness, but is Dramamine really a possible solution for dogs?
+If you have a dog that suffers from severe motion sickness is Dramamine really a possible solution?
 Sadly, motion sickness is a reality that many dog owners deal with on a daily basis.

 Can I Give My Dog Dramamine?
 Answer: Yes

-This medication sedates the dog.
-It doesn’t make them go to sleep but causes them to be lethargic and thereby reduces the car sickness feeling.
-If you’re going on a long journey with a dog that cannot travel, speak to your veterinarian regarding how much you can give and how often you should administer this medication to ensure that your trip goes better.
+This OTC medication sedates the dog.
+They become slightly lethargic which reduces the car sickness feeling.
+If you’re going on a long journey with a dog that cannot travel, speak to your veterinarian regarding dosage and how often you should administer it so your trip as planned.

-Normally you would give two to four milligrams of medication per pound of dog.
-This medication is available in both tablet and liquid form, so you can determine which is easier for you.
+Again, as with almost all human over-the-counter medication, don’t give it to your dog without speaking to your vet first.
+A simple phone call goes a long way in this case.
+Normally you would give two to four milligrams of Dramamine per pound of dog.
+It’s available in both tablet and liquid form, so you can determine which is easier for you.

-It is usually most effective when given thirty to sixty minutes before you get into the car.
-This way it’s had time to start working and your dog should be pretty relaxed by this stage.
-If you have previously used this drug on your dog, please share your experience with others who are considering this car sickness solution by commenting below.
+It is most effective when given thirty to sixty minutes before you get into the car.
+This way it’s had time to start working and your dog should be relaxed by this stage.
+If you have previously used this drug on your dog, please share your experience, see below, with others who are considering this K9 car sickness solution.

 Possible Side Effects

-This medication is known to present a couple of side effects including dry mouth, sedation and difficulty urinating.
-On the rare occasion a dog may suffer from appetite loss, vomiting, and diarrhea, which is the opposite of what you are trying to achieve by giving this medication in the first place.
-You won’t know if dimenhydrinate is good for your canine until you try it.
-Just be sure you are giving them the right dose beforehand.
+Dramamine is known to present a couple of side effects including dry mouth, sedation and difficulty urinating.
+Dogs may also suffer from appetite loss, vomiting, and diarrhea, which unfortunately is the opposite of what you are trying to achieve.
+You won’t know if dimenhydrinate agrees with your canine until you try it.
+Knowing the right dose beforehand is the key.

-Remember, when administering human medication to a dog, always monitor them closely for any side effects.
+When administering such a human medication to a dog, always monitor them closely for side effects.
 At the first sign of a problem, stop the medication immediately and if necessary, call your vet.